 “How much money should you have saved by 30?” is a rather oversimplified question.
 After all, having $50,000 in a savings account and $100,000 in credit card debt is a much different situation than having zero debt and $500 saved.
 Looking at savings alone, anybody would rather have $50,000 than $500.
 But most (smart) people would rather have $500 and no debt than a negative $50,000 net worth.

-That said, I think a fair goal by the age of 30 (for those of you who are fortunate enough to be planning in their twenties), is:
+That said, I think your goal by the age of 30 should be:

-- Three months worth of living expenses saved in an emergency fund in a liquid high yield savings account.
+Three to six months worth of living expenses saved

 Again, everybody is different, and age may not be the best milestone to use to compare your finances with your peers.
 (Still, people do).
 For example, somebody who spent most of their twenties in graduate or professional school may be just entering the workforce at 30.
 Somebody who has been working for twelve or eight years straight is obviously in a better position to have money stashed away by their 30th birthday.